Blog

 The impact from a golf cart crash, particularly ejection injuries, can cause spinal cord damage resulting in partial or complete paralysis.
 These are among the most costly injuries in terms of medical treatment and long-term care.

-Lacerations and Soft Tissue Injuries
+Cuts, Bruises, and Soft Tissue Damage

 Contact with the cart’s frame, the road surface, or other objects during a crash commonly causes deep lacerations, sprains, and strains.
 While less severe than TBI or spinal injuries, these can still require surgery and extended recovery.